 RMCHCS Behavioral Health Services (BHS) offers high quality, comprehensive behavioral health care to those in need.
 The individual needs of clients and their families are met with a spirit of dignity and confidentiality.
-BHS is a Joint Commission accredited program that includes outpatient mental health services and a 20-bed residential facility for addiction treatment.
+BHS is a Joint Commission accredited program that includes outpatient mental health services and a residential program for addiction treatment.
 BHS provides a full range of care to all patients without regard to race, color, nationality, gender, age, religion, veteran status, handicap or economic status.

 Mental Health Services

 - Referrals for medication management

 - Adults and children ages six and up

 - On-call availability for behavioral health consultations in the RMCHCS emergency department.

 - 30-day residential program